MatthewBerglund/CSS-Layout-Practice-1/README.md

 # CSS Layout Practice 1

-A small design for practising making layouts with CSS/Grids/Flexbox.
+A small design for practicing making layouts with CSS/Grids/Flexbox.